DavidSouther/software_craftsmanship/00_introduction/python/README.md

 print 2 + 3, 10/7, 152 * 12.6
 ```

-Save the program on your hard drive with the name `hello.python`.
+Save the program on your hard drive with the name `hello.py`.
 I create a
 folder called `devel` in my home folder (My Documents on Windows), and a folder
 for the project inside that (intro_hello for this file),